EcomGraduates/loom-downloader/CONTRIBUTING.md

 ## 📄 Code of Conduct

-This project follows the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+This project follows our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
+Please read the full document for detailed community standards and enforcement guidelines.

 ### Our Pledge
 - Be respectful and inclusive